nataliehh/Evaluating-Sign-Spotting/README.md

 - Acquire data from [Corpus NGT](https://www.corpusngt.nl/) and [NGT Signbank](https://signbank.cls.ru.nl/).
 Please contact the authors of these data to gain access.
 The data we use are:
 	- Corpus NGT videos and annotation files in the format `Sxxx_CNGTyyyy.mpg`, `Sxxx_CNGTyyyy.eaf`
 	- [All gloss information](https://signbank.cls.ru.nl/signs/show_all/) and the [minimal pairs](https://signbank.cls.ru.nl/analysis/minimalpairs/) from NGT Signbank
 - The Corpus NGT videos require extracting landmarks.
-This can be done by running `mediapipe_processing.ipynb` (remove the break in the for-loop to process all files).
+This can be done by running `mediapipe_processing.ipynb` (remove the break in the for-loop to process all videos).
 We warn that this takes several days to run even when done in parallel.
-Additionally, features still need to be extracted.
+Additionally, features still need to be extracted (which is done in the next step).
 This takes less time, about 30-60 minutes.
-	- To skip the extraction of the landmarks, download and unzip [features_data.zip](https://drive.google.com/file/d/1YB7UNfd4jKrOU2KJWOPGiczehOAWXNaP/view?usp=share_link) and put the unzipped file in the CNGT_data folder.
+	- To skip the extraction of the landmarks and features, download and unzip [features_data.zip](https://drive.google.com/file/d/1YB7UNfd4jKrOU2KJWOPGiczehOAWXNaP/view?usp=share_link) and put the unzipped file in the CNGT_data folder.
 This file contains the extracted features from the Mediapipe landmarks.
 - Run sign_spotting_dataset_creation.ipynb to create the datasets.
 - Now, run sign_spotting.ipynb to train the model and get the evaluation.